United States Capitol revolutionary war and beyond header United States Capitol

 The Opening Phrase

 The Opening Phrase of the 1st Amendment is "Congress shall make no law."
 This phrase has several important implications.
 The fact that it mentions Congress specifically means that these restrictions are placed upon the government only and not on individuals.
 For example, the Congress cannot make a rule prohibiting certain types of speech, but an individual may.
 Thus a parent could forbid his child from talking about certain things, or an employer could punish employees for talking about a particular topic, such as illicit sexuality, and this right would be protected.
-This opening statement implies that there are not restrictions on individuals who try to restrict the activities of those under their jurisdiction.
+This opening statement places a restriction only upon Congress and not upon individuals who try to restrict the activities of those under their authority.

 Original Bill of Rights